fdmarcin/word-of-the-day-inkplate2/README.md

 1. Follow the Soldered [quick start guide](https://docs.soldered.com/inkplate/2/quick-start-guide/) to configure Arduino IDE and upload an example.
 1. In Arduino IDE, select **File > Open** and select `inkplate/inkplate.ino`.
 1. Fill out the variables in the sketch with:
+   - `WIFI_SSID` - your wi-fi name
-   - Your wifi name and password
+   - `WIFI_PASSWORD` - your wi-fi password
-   - Path to the rendered image
+   - `IMAGE_URL` - the path to the rendered image
+   - `SLEEP_INTERVAL_US` - how often the board should download the image
 1. Upload the sketch to your board.

-TODO: document Arduino sketch, Wi-Fi setup, image URL, and deep sleep interval.

-## Overrides
+## Overrides (optional)

 Some words may have missing, incorrect, or Brazilian Portuguese example sentences.
 Add manual substitutions to `data/overrides.json`:

 ```json
 {